ccouger/Portfolio/README.md

 During my time as an undergraduate, I got the pleasure of working as a Summer Intern for a non-profit energy company, MISO.
 This experience was my first time, professionally, getting to work with real-world data and using Python, R, and SQL to clean data and create a ML model.
 I had a lot of fun with this and it was a great learning experience.

-After earning my Bachelor's, I first got hired on as a Data Analyst for Humana Inc. where I worked on an internal IT team that tested new technologies and softwares before deploying them company wide.
+After earning my Bachelor's, I first got hired on as a Data Analyst where I worked on an internal IT team that tested new technologies and softwares before deploying them company wide.
 I was in charge of collecting feedback and user expereience data where I analyzed whether or not these technologies should get deployed.
 I also was in charge of determining the population of candidates for these testing pilots.
 I enjoyed this experience a lot as I got to sharpen my skills in SQL and user experience.

-Currently, I am working as a Staff Analyst for Myers & Stauffer.
-I do many different projects with client data, typically including millions of rows of data spanning numerous columns wide.
-The typical work includes me validating data loads, analyzing historic price data to re-calculate economicly friendly prices, and extracting different populations of data to start an analysis.
-This experience is further sharpening my SQL skills and am hopeful that I get to start working with Python/R here soon in this role.
+Recently, I've left my role as an Analyst to find a role better fit for me.
+Something that will put me to the test and aid in my growth as a Data Scientist.
+The roles I am seeking are; Data Scientist, Data Analyst, or Quant roles that is either based in Chicago, IL or remote.

 ### Contact Information
 Feel free to reach out via email to me with any questions or comments!